The Resort Group in Cape Verde has been under investigation & scrutiny for paying little or no return on investments.

 Investors are not receiving the income they were promised and are struggling to get their pension investment back when they ask for it.

 Disappointing returns were only a small issue; pension investors are usually stuck in a SIPP with no way to get out.
+Pension assets invested in fractional holdings have been declared nil value.

 Bonds & Loan Notes